 - You feel like your kneecap disengages from its tracks and reengages almost instantly;

-- You feel crunching feeling inside the knee, and a sensation of heaviness of the knee.
+- You feel a crunching feeling inside the knee, and a sensation of heaviness of the knee.

 - You have flat feet or feet in pronation.

-- Your knees point towards the inside (genu valgum), or towards the outside (genu varum).
+- Your knees curve inward (genu valgum), or outward (genu varum).

 - You have a leg shorter than the other.